mastodon/documentation/content/en/admin/scaling.md

 **Make sure you only have one `scheduler` queue running!!**

-## Transaction pooling with pgBouncer {#pgbouncer}
+## Transaction pooling with PgBouncer {#pgbouncer}

 ### Why you might need PgBouncer {#pgbouncer-why}

-If you start running out of available Postgres connections (the default is 100) then you may find PgBouncer to be a good solution.
+If you start running out of available PostgreSQL connections (the default is 100) then you may find PgBouncer to be a good solution.
 This document describes some common gotchas as well as good configuration defaults for Mastodon.

-User roles with `DevOps` permissions in Mastodon can monitor the current usage of Postgres connections through the PgHero link in the Administration view.
+User roles with `DevOps` permissions in Mastodon can monitor the current usage of PostgreSQL connections through the PgHero link in the Administration view.
 Generally, the number of connections open is equal to the total threads in Puma, Sidekiq, and the streaming API combined.

 ### Installing PgBouncer {#pgbouncer-install}